 Keep your tree moist at all times, especially in the hotter months.
 You can add mulch to help provide a buffer from heat, retain water, and avoid root competition with weeds.

 Never water the leaves directly.
-Aim the water at the base of the tree.
+Aim the water at the soil.
 Wet leaves can leave your tree open to bacteria, and water can also burn the leaves in the direct heat.

-We recommend 'deep watering' your tree, so leave your hose on a trickle overnight.
+Leave your hose on a trickle overnight, once or twice a week if you can.
 This will promote deeper root development as the water can penetrate deeper.
 Rather than just watering the surface, you're providing water at the deeper level to allow the root system to grow deeper into the soil, which provides a wider foundation for the tree.

 If you're growing your fruit salad tree in a pot, water the soil from the top (not the tray), and deep water so that the deeper soil can benefit from the moisture.